 Australian Firesaws

-In the following, excerpts of the original text – and the two original figures – are published for the benefit of the wider bushcraft- and survival community.
-I only added titles and ‘Lessons learned’ to the text of R. Brough Smyth.
+The following are excerpts of the original text and the two original figures published to benefit the wider bushcraft and survival community.
+I only added titles and ‘Lessons learned’ to R. Brough Smyth’s text.

 Fire saw method 1